PAlakj02/MathForJEE/README.markdown

 - Verify input JSON files in `data/` match the expected format.
 - Check `output/` for generated files.
 - For path issues, update `BASE_PATH` in all `.py` files.
-- Ensure `mathongo_logo.jpeg` is present in the project root.

 **Contact**
 For issues, refer to [x.ai/api](https://x.ai/api) for API-related queries.